Reuvi/SecureComms/README.txt

-Open source privatised communication setup for anyone to use.
-Allow customizable code to setup personal communication server.
+-Open source privatised communication!
+-Anyone to download and setup a privatised communication line!
 -No one but you owns your data!